 Background Basic Retention

 Background basic retention process analyzes the retention period set for backup files.
-In case of orphaned backups, Veeam Backup & Replication analyzes the retention period that was set in the job which created this backup.
+In the case of orphaned backups, Veeam Backup & Replication analyzes the retention period that was set in the job that created this backup.
 If the retention period has expired, Veeam Backup & Replication removes the backup files.